dennislee22/FT-Merge-Quantize-Infer-CML/README.md

 #### <a name="toc_4"></a>3.2 CML Session

 - CML runs on the Kubernetes platform.
 When a `CML session` is requested, CML instructs K8s to schedule and provision a pod with the required resource profile.
-1. Create a CML project using Python 3.9 with Nvidia GPU runtime.
+1. Create a CML project using `Python 3.9` with `Nvidia GPU runtime`.
 2. Create a CML session (Jupyter) with the resource profile of 4CPU and 64GB memory and 1GPU.
 3. In the CML session, install the necessary Python packages.
 ```